GREENWICH CENTRAL SCHOOL DISTRICT

 518-692-9542 ext.
 6900

-The U.S. Department of Agriculture (USDA) has extended the waiver allowing ALL GCS student's to receive FREE meals for the rest of the 2020/2021 school year.
+The U.S. Department of Agriculture (USDA) has extended the waiver allowing ALL GCS student’s to receive FREE meals for the 2021/2022 school year.

 A la Carte

-We will not be selling a la carte items.
-Our main focus will be to make sure all students receive a healthy meal.
+We will not be selling a la carte items at this time.
 If your child wants to buy just milk they will need money for that.
 Milk is $0.50.